Lucho-men/SoftUni_Homeworks_Python/README.md

 # SoftUni_Homeworks_Python
-This is a repository with solutions of homework from Soft Uni Course with Python - 2022
+This is a repository with solutions of homework from Soft Uni Course with Python - 2022 new